veniamin-ilmer/math/power-operations/readme.md

 In total, we needed to subtract 5 times.
 Hence, 41 / 7 = about 5.

-Moving on, we already know repeat multiplication is exponentation.
+Moving on, we already know repeat multiplication is exponentiation.

 Following the pattern, we'd want the reverse of exponentiation to be repeated division.